thendawg/nvezos/README.md

 2. Added "Perf Level" option to overclocking section as the 1050ti requires the set perf level to be 2 instead of 3, otherwise settings aren't applied - plan to auto-detect in the future, but this works for now.

+**v.8 UPDATE**

+1. Added password confirmation to ensure typo's do not break WebUI password.

+2. Changed pw change method so that it is much quicker to reconnect.

+3. Finished scripting to create an iso for public distribution.
+I anticipate v1.0 Public BETA will be available by 7/18.
+This will include a MUCH easier install process to be detailed shortly.

-3. See HOWTOUPDATE for instructions on how to apply the update to an existing install.
+4. See HOWTOUPDATE for instructions on how to apply the update to any existing install.

 **OS INSTALL**